 Respiration is controlled by both the neurological and chemical systems.

-The respiratory center in the brain is made up of neuron groups situated in the medulla oblongata and pons Varolii.
-The respiratory center controls the pace and depth of breathing.
+The brain’s respiratory centre comprises neuron groups situated in the medulla oblongata and pons Varolii.
+The respiratory centre controls the pace and depth of breathing.
 Dorsal respiratory neurons are found in the medulla oblongata’s dorsal part.
 This set of neurons is mostly responsible for inspiration.
 The ventral group of neurons is situated in the ventrolateral medulla oblongata.
 These can result in either inspiration or exhaustion.
-The pneumotaxic center is positioned on the dorsal side of the pons Varolii.
+The pneumatic center is positioned on the dorsal side of the pons Varolii.
 It transmits impulses to all dorsal respiratory group neurons but exclusively to ventral respiratory group inspiratory neurons.
 Its primary function is to restrict inspiration.
 Respiration is chemically controlled by a vast number of chemoreceptors situated in the carotid and aortic bodies.
-Excess carbon dioxide or hydrogen ions primarily activate the brain’s respiratory center, increasing inspiratory and expiratory impulses to the respiratory muscles.
+Excess carbon dioxide or hydrogen ions primarily activate the brain’s respiratory centre, increasing inspiratory and expiratory impulses to the respiratory muscles.
 Increased CO2 causes acidosis by lowering the pH.
 The role of oxygen in the control of respiratory rhythm is minor.